MANAGING INTEGRITY RISKS

 We generally work with trained local coaches to support organizations throughout the implementation process.

-RISKS & TOOLS
+IM RISKS & TOOLS

 The IM toolbox includes detailed descriptions of common integrity risks for utilities, public institutions, river basin organizations, and water sector contractors, as well as resources on practical mitigation tools and how to implement them.